cjamesw302/cjamesw302/README.md

 ## I'm an aspiring IT professional!
 - 🌱 I’m currently learning AWS, Python, and React.js
-- 🔧 I'm currently working on building a portfolio website
+- 🔧 I'm currently working on building a portfolio website and backing-up all of my projects
 - ✨ Fun fact: I practice MMA (boxing and kickboxing) and love playing video games

 ### Connect with me: